 As a teacher, I put a lot into my students by letting them know that I really appreciate them taking the feedback and working on the moves I’m teaching.
 I let them know it’s incrementally getting better and thank them for doing the work.
 It’s acknowledging and validating that.

 When we do this, we go back to that fixed mindset versus that growth mindset.
 In this process, it isn’t helpful at all.

 When we really want to excel in dance, especially in Raqs sharqi, it’s a huge process to learn the culture, movement, technique, context, and more.
 We have to be willing to develop this over time, especially with so much change; art is never stagnant.
 If we’re staying in this stagnant state of being, this fixed state of mind, it is really hard for us to be with the art.

 I hope this helps you consider how your mindset is affecting your practice and potentially affecting the way you are teaching your students.

 I know this isn’t one of the usual things that we talk about when it comes to dance because we’re typically focused on the art itself.
 But, if we want to get really good at the art, we also have to know who we are as humans and how we learn.

-I encourage you to watch Carol Dweck TED Talk, and the link will be in the description.
+I encourage you to watch Carol Dweck TED Talk.
 You can also find more information about the research that she does.
 Leave me a comment below if you have ever considered how your mindset affects belly dancing!